atonalfreerider/DanceRoom-3/README.md

 python video_meta.py <path_to_video.mp4>"

-output figure1.json and figure2.json to be provided to HeadMovement and poses2d_boxes https://github.com/atonalfreerider/head-movement
+output figure1.json and figure2.json to be provided to HeadMovement, with audio, video meta, and zouk beat https://github.com/atonalfreerider/head-movement